RPG-2: Design

 Only one type of grenade, the PG-2 high-explosive anti-tank (HEAT), was used in the RPG-2.
-The propellant, consisting of granulated powder was in a rolled cardboard case treated with wax that had to be attached to the grenade before loading.
-Once attached to the propellant charge, the grenade was inserted into the smooth-bore launcher from the front.
+The propellant, consisting of granulated powder, is in a rolled cardboard case treated with wax that has to be attached to the grenade before loading.
+Once attached to the propellant charge, the grenade is inserted into the smooth-bore launcher from the front.
 A tab on the body of the grenade indexes in a notch cut in the tube so that the primer in the propelling charge aligns with the firing pin and hammer mechanism.

-To fire the RPG-2, the grenadier cocked an external hammer with his thumb, aimed, and pulled the trigger to fire.
-Upon launch, six stabilizer fins unfolded from the grenade.
+To fire the RPG-2, the grenadier cocks an external hammer with his thumb, aims, and pulls the trigger to fire.
+Upon launch, six stabilizer fins unfold from the grenade.